scotttyso/iac/README.md

+# Infrastructure as Code

-# Terraform ACI Fabric Deploy
+- Terraform ACI Provider
+- Terraform Intersight Provider
+- Terraform MSO Provider

 ## Updates/News

+TBD

 ## Synopsis

-The purpose of these Terraform and Python scripts are to deploy Initial ACI Settings.
-The Initial fabric deploy are most of the settings for once and done.
+The purpose of these Terraform and Python scripts are to deploy Infrastructure.
+Much of the automation is written to simplify the procedures for customers when doing infrastructure as code.
 The naming convention is very generic and should work for most customers

 ## Overview

+ACI

 Cisco Application Centric Infrastructure is a widely adopted technology.
 The biggest challenge in adopting is the shift from the traditional CLI based management of the traditional Cisco networking technologies.
 The purpose of these scripts/tools is to ease that transition and to help customers more quickly adopt/transition to Cisco ACI.

+Intersight

+Intersight is the management platform of the future for Compute Infrastructure.
+The Automation herein will automate deployments of infrastructure through intersight.

 ## Deployment Features - What this will build

 The Startup Scripts will Deploy the following

+ACI

 - Register ACI Leaf and Spine devices for Fabric Membership
 - Configure DNS Servers and Search Domains